yellowmessenger/documentation/docs/platform_concepts/engagement/flows_campaign.md

 <center><img src="https://i.imgur.com/RdJwTtk.png" width="50%"/></center>

 3. In **Templates**, choose the SMS template that you want to use.
-4. In **Template variables**, map each variable with user properties or static text.
+4. In **Template variables**, map each variable in the template with user properties, event properties, or static text.
+For more information, see [Map variables to user or event properties](#map-template-variables-to-user-or-event-properties-1).

 <center><img src="https://i.imgur.com/QvVZwi4.png" width="50%"/></center>